crcdng/weather_app/README.md

 ### UI layer

 The `WeatherNotifier` is a ChangeNotifier.
-It has a `WeatherEntity` and gets a `GetWeatherUsecase` via the constructor.
-It calls the `GetWeatherUsecase` with the name of the city, sets the `WeatherEntity` and notifies the `Consumer` widget on our `WeatherScreen`.
+It is provided to the widget tree by `WeatherNotifierProvider`, an Inherited Widget.
+The `WeatherNotifierProvider` is set up in main.dart.

-The WeatherScreen hosts the `Consumer` widget and the `Provider.of<WeatherNotifier>(context, listen: false)` call to talk to the `WeatherNotifier`.
+The `WeatherNotifier` has a `WeatherEntity` and gets a `GetWeatherUsecase` via the constructor.
+It calls the use case with the name of the city, sets the entity and tells the `ListenableBuilder` widget in our `WeatherScreen` to rebuild.
 A debounce mechanism limits the number of calls.

 ### Domain layer